isovic/raptor/README.md

 - Sequence-to-Graph mapping and path alignment.
 - Linear sequence-to-sequence mapping/alignment when no graph is provided.
 - Overlapping of sequences.
-- Very fast mapping - on the order of magnitude of Minimap2, though somewhat slower.
+- Very fast mapping - on the order of magnitude of Minimap2, though slower.
 - Minimizer indexing.
 - Homopolymer suppression for mapping.
 - Large number of input formats supported: `fasta`, `fastq`, `gfa1`, `gfa2`, `sam`, `bam`, `rdb` (RaptorDB), and `gzipped` versions of those.
 Also, PacBio `.xml`.